by Raphael Awen

 Joseph also told me of his joys of having Yeshua as a boy as his travel companion, one like no other.
 He told me that the boy I watched on the playground yesterday take a somersault on his way chasing after the ball was totally what Yeshua was like.
 He made everything and everyone around him come alive in such a way that no one could figure out where he got all of his free and alive energies from.

 I’m feeling a desire to continue to open out and explore this connection further with Joseph and Yeshua.
 There feels like a lot to go into there, especially within our Magdalene community here in Avalon/Glastonbury.

 I do hope you can join us this Sunday, March 14th at 5:00pm GMT/UK time/noon EST for our sacred sexuality group call with teachings and sharings from me and Jelelle (transparent and open ones too!), a guided meditation with Yeshua and Mary Magdalene and group participant sharing as well.
 You can join us by donation at soulfullheart.org/shop or paypal.me/jelelleawen.

 We will be real about wherever we are in the moment around the process of sacred sexuality…not in some exalted, idealized, and bypassed state, yet in the raw and messy (and often blissy!) ground that exploring our sacred sexuality within and with others offers us!

-Raphael Awen is co-creator, teacher, and facilitator of the SoulFullHeart Way Of Life.
-Visit soulfullheartwayoflife.com for more information about sessions, events, videos, etc.
+Raphael Awen is a Sacred Union & Sacred Masculine Bridge, co-creator, teacher, and Facilitator of SoulFullHeart.
+Visit soulfullheart.org for more information about sessions, events, videos, etc.